We invite you to share in the abundance at Dark Wood Farm by joining our CSA!

 We are partnering with other local farms and food producers to offer optional additions to your weekly veggie share.
 Once you sign up for the CSA, we will send you details and the price list for the following add-ons:

-- Eggs from Stone Fall Farm Organic Eggs: non-GMO and pasture-raised; dozen or half dozen each week
+- Eggs from Stone Fall Farm Organic Eggs: non-GMO and pasture-raised

 - Fruit from local farms: selection of seasonal fruit from local farms as available; organic and conventional